roytang/blog/content/post/2021/09/mobile-tablet-annoyances/index.md

 ### Notes

 - there was a great article / blog post I read recently also complaining about the problems with in-app browsers, which was part of the impetus for this post.
 Sadly, it looks like I failed to store the link anywhere and I couldn't find it anymore.
-Maybe some kind soul will read this and know what I'm talking about and send me a link
+Maybe some kind soul will read this and know what I'm talking about and send me a link.
+    - Edit: It was [this article by Jeff Kaufman about selecting the default browser in FB on Android](https://www.jefftk.com/p/selecting-the-default-browser-in-facebook-on-android)!
+Turns out I had listed it somewhere, but didn't recognize it because it was actually about something else and only mentioned the in-app browser problems in passing.
 - I admit that it's possible many of these annoyances might have simple solutions or workarounds that I haven't found yet but I'm lazy so I thought I'd do the internet thing and just complain about them
 - I've been meaning to construct an experiment to document exactly which apps on each platform have which problems but again, I'm lazy (see above) so I'll just write this blog post without experimental data